mediaboxAdvanced

 To use Quicktime files, you need to upload Quickie.js to your server and put a link in the page header.
 Check out the download page for more information.

 mediaboxAdvanced is distributed under the MIT license, and is free for use, abuse, and complete modification.
 Enjoy!
-However, the software is released without warranty, and the author(s) retain no responsibility for damages, acts of God, spontaneous combustion, or technical support.
-I’ll do my best to help when I get the time, but can’t promise anything.
+However, the software is released without warranty, and the author(s) retain no responsibility for damages, acts of God, spontaneous combustion, or technical support (though the Google Group is a great place to start).

-Because of the necessary customisations required by mediaboxAdvanced, I cannot offer pre-compressed versions (which would make it much more difficult to set up script preferences).
+Because of the necessary customisations required by mediaboxAdvanced, I cannot offer pre-compressed versions.
 However, once you have the full script set up and working on your website, online compression tools such as yui.2clics.net can help minimise final script size, speeding up load time for your visitors.
-Typical compression ratio is 50%.
+Typical compression ratio is around 50%.

 When making your own variations, pay attention to the notes throughout the CSS file.
-For example, the rules for #mbCenter.mbLoading are only applied during animations, so browser responsiveness can be fine tuned by setting or unsetting CSS3 effects there.
+For example, the rules for #mbCenter.mbLoading are only applied during animations, so browser responsiveness can be fine tuned by setting or unsetting CSS3 effects (currently used to turn off shadows while animating the overlay, which can otherwise severely impact performance on older computers).

 3 – Upload to Server

-Copy the files to your web server, and into the appropriate folders (often /js, /css, and /images).
-It’s imperative that links added in the header can point to the correct locations; no specific path is required, so long as you know where all the files are.
+Copy the files to your web server, and into the appropriate folders (usually /js/, /css/, and /images/).
+It’s imperative that links added in the header point to the correct locations; mediaboxAdvanced doesn’t require a specific path to run, so long as you know where all the files are and create the header links accordingly.

 4 – Edit

-From your server, open up the mediaboxAdvanced javascript file in a text or code editor, and update the options to reflect your desired settings.
-Make sure you update the file path to the JW media player with the correct path to your server.
+From your server, open up the mediaboxAdvanced javascript file in a text or code editor and update the options section to reflect your desired settings.
+Make sure you update the file path to the NonverBlaster player (or JW Media Player if you prefer) with the correct path to the online location.

 Other preferences to keep an eye on are the default overlay width and height, and the Revver affiliate ID, which allows you to generate revenue based on ad views through the Revver videos you link too.